-As Mayor of the City of Petersburg, I'm writing to express my support for the City's capacity building grant application for the Community Flood Preparedness Fund.
-The city is dedicated to providing superior services and promoting community pride.
+As Mayor of the City of Petersburg, I'm writing to express my support for the City's study grant application for the Community Flood Preparedness Fund.
+The purpose of the study is to provide the City with a strategy for equitable management of properties impacted by the floodplain district boundaries, including the floodway, special floodplain, approximated floodplain, and shallow flooding districts.